ghosertBlog/ghosertblog.github.com/source/_posts/2013-07-17-stubhub-blog.markdown

 **Disqus** - online discussion and commenting service
 **OpenStack** - an all-open-source, all-Python infrastructure for building public and private clouds

-While the startup companies get more and more benefits from this elegant and neat language as the infrastructure to support their fast growing business, I'm thinking how we, StuhbHub - a Java ecosystem based company could benefit from it either to save our working hours and enhance the productivity significantly, I will explain what and why is Python and show you the Python solutions in our daily work.
+While the startup companies get more and more benefits from this elegant and neat language as the infrastructure to support their fast growing business, I'm thinking how we, StuhbHub - a Java ecosystem based company could benefit from it either, to save working hours and enhance the productivity significantly, I will explain what and why is Python and show you the Python solutions in our daily work.

 <!--more-->